cmacrander/regression/posts/RDU.md

 "Okay, well say hi to her for me.
 I'm going to call work and get some time off."

 "Sounds good.
-Okay man, see ya."
+Okay man, see ya.
+And take care of yourself.
+Don't drive yourself anywhere for awhile."

-"Bye, Dylan."
+"Really, I'm fine.
+But yeah, see ya Dylan."

+"Bye."

 Hal is now amongst the other passengers, and scene looks straight out of a television show with the ambulance's headlights pouring over part of the crowd, and the blue and red lights strobing.
 It doesn't look like there is anything but the one ambulance and he doesn't expect the EMTs are about to shuttle him anywhere.